suspect-devices/digithink/docs/rethinkeverything/README.md

 *(Notes to myself #rethinkeverything)*

 ### Switch hands

 * Move the pain
 * Rewire the brain

-### It's your data...
+### It's your data

 * Hand Copy it in Triplicate.
 * If its social then scrape it and automate it.
 God knows they do.

-### It's your work.
+### It's your work

 * They can't own what you learn.
 * Redact and copy your notes in Triplicate.
 * Create/test and share open source gists/solutions
 * Make work pathways to give back to the community
 * If you have to learn it you best use it at home (lxd5/ansible/jellyfish/usw)

-### Work on one less thing (simplify).
+### Work on one less thing (simplify)

 * Every convenience is a point of failure or an attack surface.
 * Git does not need to look good to be usefull. (--gitea, --gitlab, ++bare-git+hooks/mirrors)
 * -- Twitter

   * with or without musk
   * also #fuckthatguy).
   * If your content is usefull it will recieve the appropriate tweets, links, usw.
   * and if it doesnt the internet is fundamentally broken.

 * If your wysywig is so unusable you don't "blog" Throw it away. (--wordpress)

-### Home is where the heart is.
+### Home is where the heart is

 * Don't let pi/routers do server/container work.
   * PiHole (filtering dns)
   * dhcp
   * look at virtualized routing

 * If you can't netboot off of it is it really your network.

   * Same goes for centralized management (ldap).
   * dhcp
   * tftp
   * iscsi

 * All active work behind at least one firewall.
   * Automate pushes (including this site).
   * Streamline/cleanup html generation
   * It should also be replicated in at least one other location

-### Let's go to your place.
+### Let's go to your place

 * Ticketing systems should be more like distributed <del>punch</del><i>note</i>cards. --trac
 * You shouldnt be giving out XXX bucks a month to post your public images so they can be "distributed"

   * flicker free
   * multi homed

 ### Just because you have source control doesnt mean it's all code